BKovsky/PELE-TWO/README.md

 ## Welcome to PELE-TWO
-This website stands as a documentary ressource for all those who achieve a degree in either electrical installation or electrical planification.
+This website stands as a documentary ressource for all those who proceed a degree in either electrical installation or electrical planification.

 Ideally destinated to those who follows a swiss formation that leads to a Certificat Federal of capacity.
 But probably usefull for a lot of others out there.